QNSP

 FFT-based NTRU Digital Signature Algorithm · FIPS 206 (pending)

-NIST's fourth standardised PQC signature scheme, formally FN-DSA under FIPS 206 (initial public draft pending as of May 2026, per direct correspondence with Dr. Dustin Moody, NIST PQC lead).
+NIST's fourth standardised PQC signature scheme, formally FN-DSA under FIPS 206 — the initial public draft is still pending as of mid-2026.
 Falcon's signatures are the most compact of the lattice-based PQC schemes, making it preferred for size-constrained transport.

 lattice-based2 variantsliboqs